ucfacmw/ucfacmw.org/content/acm-w/fa20/diversity.md

 type: docs

-abstract: "Come learn about the gender and racial disparities within the tech field and how they can be fixed through diversity and incluion."
+abstract: "Come learn about the gender and racial disparities within the tech field and how they can be fixed through diversity and inclusion."

 authors:
 - chloe